govlog/pytaskpool/README.rst

 The results returned by all launched functions will be get by the method get_sorted_results(), which is a generator returning the functions results in order.

-The excepted execution time should be 1 second.
+The excepted execution time should be around 1 second.

 Sample code::